oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise1/readme.md

 The main objective is to **create**, **version**, and **run** the IaC configurations for the OCI Learn LZ Tenancy Structure.

-In this exercise, you will create the tenancy structure IaC configuration for the missing domains.
+In this exercise, you will create the tenancy structure IaC configuration to include the target domains.
 Your IT Central Team colleagues already started this, **your mission is to finish the configuration.**

 &nbsp;